danielserbu/PythonMCQ/README.md

-# Python Multi Question Quiz
+# Python Multi Choice Quiz
 Script developed for fun and learning.